Microsoft SPLA Explained: Everything You Need to Know

 Microsoft SPLA licensing flexibility

-SPLA provides you with some flexibility in how to license Microsoft products.
+SPLA provides you with flexibility in licensing Microsoft products.
 For example, you can choose to license Microsoft SQL Server on a per-user or per-core basis.
 This flexibility makes it easier for providers to deliver tailored offerings to meet the specific needs of their customers.

 Furthermore, since SPLA license quantities are calculated at the end of a calendar month, you may change to a cheaper licensing model every month.
 It is an excellent way to optimise SPLA licensing costs, but it necessitates having mature SPLA governance processes.